Park at the Butch Kennedy trailhead. Begin the ride by riding up Arena Blvd until it dead ends at Queen Street. This will be the

 This section of the ride will have more climbs and offer steeper terrain.
 There will be a few water crossings as well; some will require walking your bike due to the amount of mud.
 Once you reach the intersection at marker B9, continue onward on the

 Red Square Trail.
 Follow it until it terminates at a forest road.
-Make a right and follow the road to marker B11.
-Pass around the gate and look for the trail entrance behind and off to the left.
+Make a left and follow the road to marker B11.
+Pass around the gate and look for the trail entrance behind and off to the right.
+Do NOT cross the paved street.

 Continue on the